Judgment enforcement

 These simple details speed up the process and increase your chance of full recovery.

-• Web pages/social media pages e.g. facebook/twitter etc
+- Web pages/social media pages e.g. Facebook/LinkedIn/Instagram etc

 As soon as you instruct.
 The transfer process is only restricted by the speed of the court and is out of our control.
 On receipt of the Writ at the office, we will issue a notice of enforcement to the debtor.
 If the debtor does not pay after this notice, an enforcement agent will visit the debtor to take control of the debtor’s goods.
 They will then report to you direct, as to the action that has been taken.

-• What happens if I deal direct with the defendant?
+- What happens if I deal direct with the defendant after you have started enforcement under a writ of control?

 You will be liable for our full fees.
 We would ask you that once the enforcement process has started you refer the defendant to our office.
 Defendants can be known to try and interfere with the process and attempt to delay payment.

-• How will I know what is happening on my case?
+- How will I know what is happening on my case to recover the debt by enforcing the county court judgment (CCJ)?

 We will update you throughout all the processes – this can be done speedily through email or written reports.
 This will include any offers made.